 Clove trees are evergreens that grow to some 40 feet (12 m.) tall.
 Their bark is smooth and gray, and their long, 5 inch (13 cm.) leaves look like bay leaves.
 Blossoms are tiny – about ½ inch (1 cm.) long – and gather in clusters at branch tips.
 The entire plant is fragrant and aromatic.

 Clove Tree Growing Conditions

 Can you grow a clove tree?
 You can, but it’s hard for most gardeners to replicate ideal clove tree growing conditions.
 Clove tree information tells you that the tree is native to wet, tropical areas of the world.
 Therefore, the trees grow best in a hot and wet region.

 Ideal growing conditions include at least 50 to 70 inches (127-178 cm.) of rainfall annually.
 The minimum temperature for clove trees is 59 degrees F. (15 C.).
 Most commercial clove producers locate their plantations within 10 degrees of the equator.

 If you happen to live in such an area, and near the ocean, you probably won’t have much trouble growing clove trees.
 Plant the seeds in well-drained, fertile loam, then follow good practices for their care.

 One part of clove tree care is to install shade plants to protect the young seedlings for the first few years.
 Banana plants work well to provide this temporary shade.

 Clove trees are not a short-term project.
 The trees regularly live a century and sometimes live for over 300 years.
 More pertinent to the average gardener, you’ll have to wait at least 20 years for the tree to produce a full crop.

 Clove Tree Uses

 Other clove tree uses are medicinal.
 Extracted clove oil is also used as an essential oil that is used medicinally.
-Some people also make tea from cloves that is considered to help with stomach upsets, chills and impotence.
+Some people make tea from cloves as well, which is considered to help with stomach upsets, chills, and impotence.